ci-richard-mcelhinney/nhaystack/README.md

 and four for the imported Histories.
 Note that the four NiagaraHistoryImport objects do not have a `point` associated with them.

-Now lets change the station by importing the ControlPoints for the first jace, and running `rebuildCache`.
+Now lets change the station by importing the ControlPoints for the first Jace, and running `rebuildCache`.
 Here is what the station looks like now:

     {point,cur,his} station:|slot:/Drivers/NiagaraNetwork/jace1/points/NumericWritable